 Loren E. McClenachan

-Elizabeth and Lee Ainslie Assistant Professor of Environmental Studies
+Elizabeth and Lee Ainslie Associate Professor of Environmental Studies

 2003, M.S.
 Environmental Studies, University of Oregon